 Not at all!
 Volunteers and ambassadors come from all over Scotland.
 We work all over the country and pay your travel expenses, and accommodation (if needed).

 Do I need experience volunteering?

 Nope!
-We’re looking for volunteers to be curious in the topic/issue and willing to get involved.
+We’re looking for volunteers to be curious about the topic/issue and willing to get involved.

-Do I need a Young Scot Card or Membership to volunteer?
+Do I need a Young Scot National Entitlement Card or Membership to volunteer?

 Who are your current volunteers?

 In 2019-2020 we supported over 700 young people to get involved in different projects and opportunities.
 We celebrate diversity and believe that a mix of lived experiences is vital for successful projects to make change happen!

 Our volunteers have different ages, locations, backgrounds and personal stories.
 Some have volunteered with us at a one-off workshop, on a short project for a few months and others have been with us for years!

 All of our opportunities and events are free.